What is Falinks Raid Boss? (Mega Concept Discussion)

 In Pokémon GO

-- Used mainly for:
+- Mainly valued for:

-- Raid participation
+- Raid participation during events

-- Mega Evolution (when available)
+- Future Mega Evolution potential (if featured)

 What makes it special